dinocelotti/Smart-Tickets/README.md

 ### The problem

 Ticket sales information in the live events industry is currently stored and managed across disparate systems, proprietary standards, and individually centralized databases.
-A small number of large competitors dominate the primary market, including Ticketmaster and Eventbrite.
 Fraud and artificially distorted markets plague the industry, resulting in inefficient market economics, rent-seeking, and an overall frustrated user experience.

 ### Current Solutions